 The role of the PPS in result-based management

-coordinates the process of the APIGP preparation, monitoring of the implementation, and reporting on the achieved results, and the process of revision of the APIGP;
+- Coordinates the process of the APIGP preparation, monitoring its implementation and reporting on the achieved results, and the process of the APIGP revision;

-provides support for the prioritisation of activities, collection and processing of data needed for reporting, the selection of measurable indicators for the monitoring of realisation of results in the strengthening of planning and analytical capacities of institutions through trainings;
+- It provides support in the collection and processing of data for reporting, in the selection of measurable indicators for monitoring the realization of results;

 - Reports on the achievement of the APIGP priority objectives through a unified Summary Report submitted to the Prime Minister;

 - It contributes to the improvement of horizontal coordination at the Government level and ensures continuous communication and transparency of information.

 - Improves analytical capacities of public administration bodies